Tips and Tutorials

 There are tonnes of tools and tricks you can use while trying to optimize your sales efforts on LinkedIn.
 You might be working hard, but it’s time to work smart.
-The best thing you can do to ensure your strategy is effective and efficient is to use Linkedin Sales Navigator.
+The best thing you can do to ensure your digital sales strategy is effective and efficient is to use Linkedin Sales Navigator.

 Sales Navigator simplifies the process of sourcing, reaching out and staying up to date with prospects, leads or current customers.
 Although core to the long-term strategy, building a strong network and then maintaining those relationships manually is time-consuming and low-value.
 It’s time to let Sales Navigator take the reins and track prospects for instant and invaluable insight.

 Here are our top tricks for enhancing your LinkedIn Sales Navigator strategy:

 InMail is LinkedIn’s version of a paid email or direct message.
 Depending on your Sales Navigator package, you can send between 20 and 50 InMail messages per month.
 But to send more than your allocated amount, target users with an open profile.

 When searching for users, results which have a dotted circle alongside their name and company have set their profile to be ‘open’.
 This means contacting them via InMail won’t count towards your quota.

 It is good to keep note of this even if you haven’t run out of InMail as open profiles tend to be more receptive to being contacted.
 When you’re cold-contacting people in this way, it’s better to take steps to ensure prospects are as relevant as possible, otherwise, you may risk wasting your own time and appearing spammy.